 What is domestic abuse?

-• Coercive control (a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence)
+• Coercive control: a pattern of intimidation, isolation, degradation, and control, sometimes involving the threat or use of physical or sexual violence

-• Physical or sexual abuse
+• Physical or sexual abuse: hitting, slapping, or sexual assault

-• Financial or economic abuse
+• Financial or economic abuse: controlling money or access to resources

-Remember if you are in immediate danger please call 999.
+If you are in immediate danger, call 999.

 Questions to ask yourself if you are unsure: